 Gene expression profiling and network analysis will be used to prioritize variants.
 Genetic risk factors identified in the mostly European samples will be tested for association in the AA sample to determine whether these cohorts share the same genetic risk factors, using a sample size providing power to replicate previous associations and to identify rare, recurrent CNV and SNV.
 The observation of new forms or different population frequencies of ASD-related variation in this sample as well as the sharing of most CNV and SNV with other cohorts are both outcomes that will have great significance for future studies and clinical care.
 As has been our practice, our Network will make all phenotypic and genotype data accessible via the internet on a rolling basis, further enhancing the value of this resource to the community.

-For more information, contact Tracie Ebalu at email@example.com.
+For more information, contact Elizabeth Akinyemi at firstname.lastname@example.org.

 You can fill out our secure online enrollment form to see if your child may be eligible by clicking on this link.